rodriguestiago0/actual_task/README.md

 ### Sync ghostfolio account with Actual Budget account
 Create a new transaction to keep ghostfolio account balance and actual account balance in sync

+### Sync wealthfolio account with Actual Budget account
+Create a new transaction to keep wealthfolio account balance and actual account balance in sync

 ### Run bank sync
 Run bank sync